CatalystOfNostalgia/feckless-weasel/README.md

 ##### Introduction

 Feckless Weasel is a collaborative project for Case Western Reserve university's Software Engineering class.
-At the moment, the repo is more or less empty.
+At the moment, only user account database and object model are complete.

 ##### One Stop Shop for Build and Deployment